StevenMMortimer/rdfp/vignettes/availability-and-reporting.md

-First, we load `dplyr` and the `rdfp` package and specify the DFP network we would like to connect to.
+First, we load `dplyr` and `lubridate` to use in this vignette along with loading the `rdfp` package and specifying the DFP network we would like to connect to.

 ```r